mitmath/1806/summaries.md

 * [Dense and sparse linear algebra](http://nbviewer.jupyter.org/github/stevengj/1806-spring17/blob/master/lectures/Dense-and-Sparse.ipynb)

 Large-scale linear algebra: the computational techniques (but not the *conceptual approaches*) of linear algebra completely change when one looks at large-scale matrix problems (100000×100000 or more).
 There, the focus turns to exploiting matrix **sparsity** (matrices that are mostly zero) and other structures that let you multiply matrices by vectors quickly (and let you avoid storing the whole matrix).

+This material will not be on the final exam, but is still very useful for practical applications of linear algebra!

+**Further reading**: Textbook, section 11.3 has some discussion of iterative methods.
+More advanced treatments include the book *Numerical Linear Algebra* by Trefethen and Bao, and surveys of algorithms can be found in the *Templates* books for [Ax=b](http://www.netlib.org/linalg/html_templates/Templates.html) and [Ax=λx](http://web.cs.ucdavis.edu/~bai/ET/contents.html).
+Sparse-direct solvers are described in detail by the book *Direct Methods for Sparse Linear Systems* by Davis.